 Oftentimes access to resources is inaccessible — and providing essential care kits is a way to help provide immediate assistance to strangers you encounter in your day-to-day life.

-These kits can provide essential items that houseless individuals may need, such as toiletries, food, and clean clothing.
-This can help to improve their quality of life and make their daily struggles a little easier.
+Care kits provide essential items for people experiencing homelessness.
+Things like toiletries, nutritious food, hand warmers, first aid supplies, and clean socks and clothing can help to improve their quality of life and make their daily struggles a little easier.

 In addition to the immediate benefit of providing essential items, care kits can also help to foster a sense of community and connection.
 By creating and gifting these kits, individuals and organizations can show that they care about the well-being of their neighbors and fellow community members experiencing homelessness — and are willing to take action to help them.